Konado22/AnimalCenterDatabase/README.md

 ## Description

 Utilizing a MongoDB database and python, with a dash framework provide querries and information regarding the Austin Animal Center.
 We are provided a starter code template as well as intialized a database with a user and methodology to perform basic crud operations to the imported data.
 We used pymongo built-in methodology to construct our methods for querries.
 Dash framework was integrated to provide a front-end layout for the information as well as useful widgets to help display information regarding querries and selection.
-The lists returned are also sortable allowing for a more friendly user experience
+The lists returned are also sortable allowing for a more friendly user experience.
+This project was a great combination of implementing a small full stack web application including an interactive front-end.
+It is important that the account is verified prior to accessing database information as well, and querry to read upon initilization of the applicaiton will fail if authentication isn't passed.
+In this example it is hardcoded but is important to protect this information and encypt in a professional setting to protect the database.

 ## Installation